-The use of specialized tactical Units increases the MBTA Transit Police Department's ability to respond to and deter criminal activity without endangering the safety of MBTA patrons, employees and other police personnel.
+The use of specialized tactical units increases the MBTA Transit Police Department's ability to respond to and deter criminal activity without endangering the safety of MBTA patrons, employees, and other police personnel.

 The Explosive Detection Unit (EDU) employs specialized, highly trained officers in the area of explosive ordinance disposal.
 As part of the Department’s Special Operations Unit, the EDU is under the direct supervision of a sergeant and is a department-wide asset.
 Bomb technicians assigned to the EDU are graduates of the FBI’s Hazardous Devices School and are trained in all facets of bomb disposal and render-safe procedures.
 They employ the latest, state of the art equipment and have developed special techniques for working in the transit environment.
-Transit Police bomb technicians continually train as a unit and with other area bomb squads.
+MBTA Transit Police bomb technicians continually train as a unit and with other area bomb squads.

 The EDU also employs explosive detection dog teams who respond to abandoned packages and perform protective sweeps throughout the system.
 These dogs are specially trained in explosive odor detection and are all graduates of an intensive training course.
 They hold numerous certifications and continually train and recertify in the latest techniques.

-The Transit Police Patrol K-9 Unit has become a highly respected K-9 Unit within the law enforcement community and is routinely called upon to render mutual aid to local police agencies within the Commonwealth.
+The MBTA Transit Police Patrol K-9 Unit has become a highly respected K-9 Unit within the law enforcement community and is routinely called upon to render mutual aid to local police agencies within the Commonwealth.

-The MBTA Transit Police Motorcycle Unit, is a full time and year-round motorcycle unit.
-The primary function of the unit is to offer assistance of a specialized nature to the Patrol Operations Division.
+The MBTA Transit Police Motorcycle Unit is a full time and year-round motorcycle unit.
+The primary function of the Unit is to offer assistance of a specialized nature to the Patrol Operations Division.

-The increased mobility of a motorcycle enables Motorcycle Officers to move easily and rapidly through heavy traffic, which make them a dependable asset when quick responses are needed to buses and subway stations in downtown Boston.
+The increased mobility of a motorcycle enables Motorcycle Officers to move easily and rapidly through heavy traffic, which makes them a dependable asset when quick responses are needed to buses and subway stations in downtown Boston.

-The Transit Police Crisis Negotiation Unit is responsible for responding to all hostage and barricaded person(s) situations.
+The MBTA Transit Police Crisis Negotiation Unit is responsible for responding to all hostage and barricaded person(s) situations.
 The mission of the team is to gather intelligence and defuse potentially life-threatening situations through the use of proven verbal crisis management techniques.
-The Unit is a voluntary on-call unit and works closely with the S.W.A.T.
-Unit.
-Both units train together on a regular basis.
+The Unit is a voluntary on-call unit and works closely with the SWAT Unit.
+Both Units train together on a regular basis.